Some links in this post may be affiliate links

 If your plants are exhibiting the signs above, move them to a more shaded spot to prevent them from deteriorating further or even dying.

-In most houseplant care guides the terms used to describe the light requirements may not be clear.
 The human eye is a poor instrument for measuring light intensity.
-This simple guide can help you determine the right spot for your houseplant.
+This simple guide can help you determine the right spot for your plant.
 Read on.

 These sunny spots include such areas as;